Windsdon/discord-bot-core/README.md

-# discobotty
+# discord-bot-core
-DiscoBotty is a modular bot for Discord servers
+discord-bot-core is a modular bot for Discord servers

+More documentation to come.